Paleo or Not?

-Always to Focus on Eating Clean, Fresh Healthy Food
+7 Health Benefits to Focusing on Eating Clean: Fresh Healthy Food!

-I definitely don’t believe that one size fits all.
+I definitely don’t believe that one size fits all, nature provides us with a wide variety of foods to choose from and if the focus is on these foods, then they can be implemented to fit each individual’s nutritional, and cultural needs.
 Over my 30 plus years of practicing as a Naturopathic Practitioner many of my clients become quite distressed and confused about what foods to eat.

-People often have individual cultural preferences, this needs to be taken into place when working with people regarding their dietary needs.
+People often have individual cultural preferences; this needs to be taken into consideration when working with people regarding their dietary needs.

 Learning to implement Healthy Food Choices that are going to help support your body to function optimally, to help protect and heal, can be somewhat confusing.
 A Question I have been asked and will give you a honest perspective on, Is Paleo a healthy way of eating or not?